kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 We can get an idea of Apollonius' visit from this mysterious letter he sent to his hosts:

-^"I came to you by land and you have given me the sea; rather, by sharing your wisdom with me, you have given me the power to travel through heaven.
+> "I came to you by land and you have given me the sea; rather, by sharing your wisdom with me, you have given me the power to travel through heaven.
 I will remind the Greeks of these things and speak to you as if you were here, assuming I have not learned in vain."

 It is clear from these cryptic sentences that the "sea" and the "cup of Tantalus" symbolize the "wisdom" given to Apollonius—wisdom he was to bring back to the Greeks.
 He indicates that he returned from India with a clear mission and the means to achieve it.
 Not only had he absorbed the wisdom of the Brahma-vidya, but he also learned how to communicate with them while being in Greece, even though they were in India.